Salesflare/hapi-plugin-mysql/README.md

 	});
 ```

-The options are the same options you can pass onto `mysql` lib for making a conection.
+The options are the same options you can pass onto the `mysql` lib for making a connection.
 See https://www.npmjs.com/package/mysql for more info on the `mysql` lib itself.

-The connection is available through `request.app.db` because `request.connection` is a reserved keyword by `Hapi`
+The connection is available through `request.app.db` because `request.connection` is a reserved keyword by `Hapi`.

+!!!!

-!!
-The releasing if the connection is handled on the `tail` event of the server.
+- The releasing of the connection is handled on the `tail` event of the server.
 If you have handlers that reply early, with `reply.file()` for example, be sure to register a `tail` event and use that as callback.
+- Beware when setting `useTransactions`.
+This will start a transaction on every request and if not managed right may lead to table/dead/row locks.
+It is better to not enable it and on the routes you want transactions on do the handling yourself.

+!!!!

 ## Testing
-The tests requires you to have a `test` db with `user: root` and `password: ""`.
-See `.travis.yml` and the test folder for more info.
+The tests requires you to have a `test` db with a table  `test` and `{user: root password: ""}`.
+See `.travis.yml` and the tests for more info.